ckep1/pplxport/README.md

-## Perplexity.ai Chat Downloader (pplxport)
+# Perplexity.ai Chat Downloader (pplxport)

-This script allows for downloading threads and pages from Perplexity as Markdown with citations included linked inline.
-Perplexity has since added export in the client itself, but this allows for inline linked citations and doesn't include the logo for a better experience.
+This script allows for downloading threads and pages from Perplexity as Markdown with multiple citation styles.
+Although Perplexity has since added export in the client itself, this script provides a better experience with options, entire conversation export, no Perplexity html logo in the Markdown and more.
+This is under the MIT license.
+If anything breaks please let me know via a github issue!

-This now uses the copy buttons on the page to get all of the citations.
-The previous method used the site content directly, but that results in citations with more than one source `[Reddit +2]` only capturing the first link.
-This method gets every link properly and can export entire conversations at once.
-This should also (hopefully) result in this breaking less frequently due to html changes.
-Though this does result in clipboard permissions being requested, this is only to get the content, there is no networking in this script and it stays private.

-Fallback methods exist if the copy button mode stops working.

-### Citation Styles

-Configure via the userscript menu (Tampermonkey/Greasemonkey icon):
+Configure the following settings via the `Options` button menu:

+## Citation Style

 - **Inline**: `[1](url)` - Clean inline citations
 - **Parenthesized** (default): `([1](url))` - Inline citations wrapped in parentheses
 - **Endnotes**: `[1]` in text with sources listed at the end
 - **Named**: `[source](url)` - Uses domain names like `[wikipedia](url)`
+- **No Citations**: Removes all citations for answer text only.

+## Output Style

-### Format Options
+### Layout

 - **Full Format**: Includes User/Assistant labels and section dividers
 - **Concise Format**: Just the content with minimal formatting (no user queries included in the content).

+### Spacing

-- **Enable/Disable Extra Newlines**: By default, this does not put newlines between paragraphs and elements as markdown renderers do this visually.
-The option to enable them exists.
+- **Standard**: By default, this script does not put newlines between paragraphs and elements as markdown renderers do this visually.
+This makes rendered files appear cleaner but raw files harder to read.

-Configure these options through the userscript menu commands after installation.
+- **Extra Newlines**: This is the markdown spacing used by Perplexity with newlines before and after each element such as headers and paragraphs.

+## Export Options

+### Output Method

+- **Download File**: Downloads a .md file.
+- **Copy to Clipboard**: Copies the entire conversation with this formatting to the clipboard, no file saved.

+### Extraction Method

+- **Comprehensive (Recommended)**: Uses the copy buttons for consistent exports with all citations.
+Requires clipboard usage.
+- **Direct (Deprecated)**: Uses the DOM to export the content directly from the rendered HTML on the page.
+Deprecated due to missing nested citations, it only gets the first link.
+It misses parts of long conversations due to the way Perplexity loads long conversations.
+This method also breaks with site changes.
+Despite the downsides, it is faster and does not require the clipboard.